peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 ### Divide
     public ERational Divide​(int v)
-Divides this instance by the value of an arbitrary-precision rational number object.
+Divides this instance by the value of a 32-bit signed integer.

 **Parameters:**